 at the forefront of decision-making closely linked to sustainable development.

 As we work towards the achievement of our mission and vision, UONGOZI Institute works with various funding and implementation partners in Tanzania, in Africa, and across the globe.
 Below is a list of our current partners.

 UONGOZI Institute receives support from the Government of Finland in the form of core funding and technical support.
-Technical support is provided through a Partnership Programme with the HAUS Finnish Institute of Public Management and the United Nations University, World Institute for Development Economic Research – UNU-WIDER.
+Technical support is provided through Partnership Programmes with the HAUS Finnish Institute of Public Management and the United Nations University, World Institute for Development Economic Research – UNU-WIDER.

 The UONGOZI Institute – HAUS Partnership Programme involves both long-term and short-term expertise provided to strengthen UONGOZI Institute’s capacity to implement the organisation’s strategic plan.

 The UNDP provides support to the ‘Programme to Support Natural Resource Management in Tanzania’ housed at UONGOZI Institute.
 The objective of the programme is to support the Government of the United Republic of Tanzania in the governance and management of the country’s natural resources through Research, Support for Policy Development, Policy dialogue, Training, Monitoring and other support functions.

-For three years now, UONGOZI Institute has worked with the office of H.E.
+For five years now, UONGOZI Institute has worked with the office of H.E.
 Benjamin William Mkapa, former President of the United Republic of Tanzania in organising the African Leadership Forum, an annual event focusing on contemporary and emerging leadership issues facing the continent.
 The event gathers former African Heads of State, and senior African leaders from the public sector, private sector and civil society.

 UONGOZI Institute works with the Columbia Centre for Sustainable Investment in conjunction with the International Senior Lawyers Project in the facilitation of regional and national training programs on negotiation skills.